bakape/boorufetch/README.md

-# tagfetch
+# boorufetch
-fetches image tags from Gelbooru and Danbooru
+fetches booru posts with tags from Gelbooru and Danbooru